martinklepsch/martinklepsch.org/content/posts/2015-08-11-parameterizing-clojurescript-builds.markdown

 **Note:** When using Leinigen quoting is implicit so there is no quote necessary before the symbol.

+**Note:** Sometimes for debugging you may want to pass the Closure define as a string.
+If you decide to do so make sure it matches the string in the `goog.define` call in your emitted Javascript (i.e. account for name mangling).

 <aside>
 Prior to 1.7.48 you could annotate things with <code>@define</code> but without using <code>goog.define</code> overriding those defines is not possible when